Tobyrrr00/DL-Independent-Study/README.md

 The origin of this project was part of the following along of Valerio Velardos Deep Learning course on Youtube found here: https://www.youtube.com/playlist?list=PL-wATfeyAMNrtbkCNsLcpoAyBBRJZVlnf

-The Author of this code is all mine as I followed along with his tutorials.
+I am the author of all the code present as followed along with the tutorials.
+The part I wrote independently of the tutorial was saving the model.